Difficult to Identify and Manage "Unclaimed Graves"

 On October 24th, a sign indicating a suspected unclaimed grave was placed at the Seoul Metropolitan Yongmiri No. 1 Public Cemetery in Gwangtan-myeon, Paju, Gyeonggi Province.
 Photo by Seungwook Park

 These abandoned graves, left without relatives, have fallen into a management blind spot.
-However, the process of officially designating and clearing them as unclaimed graves is so strict that it takes a considerable amount of time.
+However, it takes considerable time to designate and reorganize them as unclaimed graves due to strict procedures.

-An unclaimed grave refers to a grave with no known relatives or one that has not been maintained for a long period.
+An unclaimed grave refers to a burial site that has no relatives or has not been maintained for an extended period.
 The Seoul Facilities Corporation, which operates the Yongmiri No. 1 Public Cemetery, conducts a comprehensive survey every five years in accordance with the "Act on Funeral Services, etc." to identify suspected unclaimed graves.
-If it is ultimately confirmed that there are no relatives of the deceased, the grave becomes subject to removal.
+If it is ultimately confirmed that there are no relatives of the deceased, the grave becomes subject to exhumation.

 On October 24th, a tree grew over a grave located at Seoul Metropolitan Yongmiri No.1 Cemetery in Gwangtan-myeon, Paju, Gyeonggi Province.
 Photo by Seungwook Park

-The problem is that the process from identifying a suspected unclaimed grave to actually removing it takes a long time.
-Most of these neglected graves occur because the relatives have passed away or have given up maintenance due to aging.
-The corporation first places a notice and attempts to contact relatives by phone, but in many cases, they cannot be reached.
+The problem is that the process from identifying suspected graves to actually exhuming them takes a long time.
+Most abandoned graves occur because the relatives have passed away or have given up maintenance due to aging.
+The corporation first places a notice sign and attempts to contact relatives by phone, but often fails to reach anyone.

-Even if contact cannot be made, the grave cannot be cleared immediately.
-An official from the corporation explained, "There are many cases where people do not answer the phone," adding, "Most of these are presumed to be unclaimed graves, but we cannot designate them as such right away."
-The official further stated, "We have no choice but to wait, as there is always a chance that someone might contact us in the future."
+Even if contact cannot be made, the grave cannot be immediately cleared.
+An official from the corporation said, "There are many cases where people do not answer the phone," and added, "Most are presumed to be unclaimed graves, but we cannot designate them as such right away."
+The official further explained, "We have no choice but to wait in case someone contacts us in the future."

-Afterward, a review committee for unclaimed graves is convened, and it takes about six months of verification before a grave can be designated for removal.
-Even after designation, the corporation must issue two public notices over approximately 100 days before the grave can finally be cleared.
-In total, the process takes at least nine months.
+Afterward, an Unclaimed Graves Review Committee is convened, and about six months of verification are required before a grave can be designated for exhumation.
+Even after designation, two public notices of exhumation must be issued over approximately 100 days before the process can proceed.
+In total, it takes at least nine months or more.

 On October 24th, in front of a grave at the Seoul Metropolitan Yongmiri No. 1 Public Cemetery in Gwangtan-myeon, Paju, Gyeonggi Province, there is a headstone.
 Photo by Seungwook Park

-As of September this year, out of approximately 27,000 graves at Yongmiri No. 1 Public Cemetery, about 500 (1.8%) are classified as unclaimed.
-In last year's comprehensive survey, around 650 graves were identified as suspected unclaimed graves, but only about 30 were officially designated as such.
-Unclaimed graves are particularly concentrated in the non-designated burial area, where the last burial took place in 1998.
-The responsibility for maintaining graves in this area lies with the relatives, so if they do not take care of them, the graves are left unattended.
-As a result, staff members must manually clear the undergrowth to visually confirm the presence of burial mounds or headstones.
-This suggests that there may be even more unrecorded unclaimed graves that are not reflected in the statistics.
+As of September this year, out of approximately 27,000 graves at Yongmiri No. 1 Public Cemetery, about 500 (1.8%) are unclaimed.
+In last year's comprehensive survey, around 650 suspected unclaimed graves were identified, but only about 30 were officially designated as such.
+In particular, unclaimed graves are concentrated in the non-designated burial area, where the last burial took place in 1998.
+The responsibility for managing graves in the non-designated area lies with the relatives, so if they do not maintain them, the graves are abandoned.
+As a result, staff members must manually clear the vegetation and visually check for the presence of burial mounds or headstones.
+This is why it is believed there are even more unclaimed graves that are not captured in the statistics.

-The corporation stated, "There are in fact many graves presumed to be unclaimed, but we are following strict procedures to protect the rights of any possible relatives," adding, "Aside from the approximately 30 graves that have been confirmed, the remaining suspected unclaimed graves will also be carefully reviewed and cleared in sequence through further review and public notice."
+The corporation stated, "Although there are many graves presumed to be unclaimed, we are following strict procedures to protect the rights of potential relatives," and added, "For the remaining suspected graves beyond the 30 confirmed cases, we plan to proceed with careful review and public notice before reorganizing them step by step."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.